 You can hear me talking about my love of Absolute Beginners – and other David Bowie/Julien Temple collaborations, including Jazzin’ For Blue Jean and the Tin Machine launch film – on Betamax Video Club here.

-I take an often surprising trip through The World Of David Bowie – including an inevitable stop-off at Absolute Beginners – here.
+You can take a frequently surprising trip through The World Of David Bowie – including an inevitable stop-off at Absolute Beginners – here.

 © Tim Worthington.